gandharvk422/Salarize-Yourself/README.md

-# Salarize Yourself - Salary Prediction using Linear Regression
+# Salarize Yourself - Predict Your Own Salary

 Launch the web app: